AidanTrent/SaveSysten/README.md

 # SaveSysten
-A serializable linked list implementation
+A serializable linked list implementation for variable sizes of data